MozamelJawad/ToDoList/README.md

 # 📖 ToDoList <a name="about-project"></a>

 **ToDoList** is a learning project that builds in HTML, CSS, and Javascript and uses webpack to bundle Javascript; in this project, proper ES6 syntax is also implemented.
+The **ToDo List**  interactive application helps you to add your functionalities; in the case of completion, you can mark it as complete, and if you want to delete it, it will be completely deleted from the list and local storage.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>